rpede/MobileProgramming24/_learning_dart/objects.md

 This is called [sound null safety](https://dart.dev/null-safety), and it's there to protect us from null reference exceptions.

-The Point class doesn't accurately represent point, unless it has a value for both a *x* and *y*.
+The Point class doesn't accurately represent a point, unless it has a value for both a *x* and *y*.

 Let's fix it by rewriting the class, such that the instance fields are no longer